21 AC Maintenance and Home Cooling Tips

 Check the Insulation

-You can improve your unit’s efficiency by replacing damaged or rotted insulation around your outdoor AC lines.
-Here’s how to do it yourself.
+Condensation that forms on your outdoor AC lines reduces efficiency and raises your energy costs.
+But you can improve your unit’s efficiency by replacing insulation that’s damaged or rotted around your outdoor AC lines.

 A Fin Comb Comes in Handy